sebcroft/Genetic-algorithm-for-feature-selection/README.md

 # Genetic-algorithm-for-feature-selection
-A full run through of the code created for the genetic algorithm applied to a Polymer Informatics problem.
+A full run through of the code for the genetic algorithm that was been applied to...